We love them because they smell amazing and some even have therapeutic benefits. But are essential oils safe during pregnancy?

 To combat stretch marks, try mixing 2-3 drops of concentrated lavender oil with jojoba or coconut oil.
 Do this a few times daily.

-You can also ease the symptoms of morning sickness by diffusing or inhaling sweet orange or mandarin oil.
-If you experience a sudden bout of nausea, give it a try!
+You can also enjoy feelings of relaxation during morning sickness by diffusing or inhaling sweet orange or mandarin oil.
+If you experience a sudden bout of nausea, give it a try.

 Got swollen feet and ankles?
 Don’t sweat it!
 Just massage 3 drops of lavender or geranium oil mixed with a carrier into the affected area a few times as needed.